SAML-based federation involves two parties:

 SAML Service Providers

-Applications, especially custom ones, can authenticate users against an external IdP using protocols such as OpenID Connect or OAuth 2.0.
+Applications, especially custom ones, can authenticate users against an external IdP using protocols such as OpenID Connect (OIDC) or OAuth 2.0.
 However, you might want to leverage an enterprise SAML provider for authentication, even if you wrote your application to utilize either protocol.

 Auth0 as the SAML Service and Identity Providers